 - Evidence of commitment to growing with the Association in the future.

-Nominations are solicited annually by the Graduate Studies Committee.
-To be considered for this award, the following documents should be submitted in one or two PDF files to the chair of the Graduate Studies Committee, who will forward them to the Nominating Committee.
+Nominations are solicited annually by the Nominating Committee.
+To be considered for this award, the following documents should be submitted in one or two PDF files to the chair Nominating Committee, along with names and email addresses of dean, department chair, or other press release contact via this online form.

 - Letter of nomination from senior ABC member (member for more than 10 years).

-- Short narrative and portfolio highlighting evidence that the eligibility criteria have been met, including a two-three page narrative argument for why the candidate deserves the award and no more than eight supporting documents, such as syllabi, teaching evaluation summaries, bibliography of publications, etc.
+- Portfolio highlighting evidence that the eligibility criteria have been met, including no more than eight supporting documents, such as syllabi, teaching evaluation summaries, bibliography of publications, etc.

 For prior candidates who are being re-nominated, a new letter of nomination is required.